Jsane001/G6-DevOps/usecase/use-case-01.md

-# USE CASE: 1 Produce a report on the countries in the world organised by largest population to smallest
+# USE CASE: 1 Produce a report on the countries in the world organized by largest population to smallest

 ## CHARACTERISTIC INFORMATION